Skip to Content

 This is an example diagram of the split cut, which could then lead to possible scoring opportunities near the basket or on the perimeter.

-To start the simple action, 3 receives the ball from 2, represented by the dotted arrow.
+To start, 3 receives the ball from 2.
 Following that, 2 executes the split cut to set a basketball screen away from the ball for the adjacent perimeter player, who is 1 near the top.

 From there, 1 uses that screen and cuts to the wing area that is now vacated by 2.